How To Install Python 3 and Set Up a Programming Environment on an Ubuntu 18.04 Server

 deactivate and you will return to your original directory.

 Congratulations!
-At this point you have a Python 3 programming environment set up on your Debian Linux server and you can now begin a coding project!
+At this point you have a Python 3 programming environment set up on your Ubuntu Linux server and you can now begin a coding project!

 If you are using a local machine rather than a server, refer to the tutorial that is relevant to your operating system in our “How To Install and Set Up a Local Programming Environment for Python 3” series.